SEO

 Programmatic SEO is the process of using templates and structured data to automatically create large volumes of unique, SEO-optimized landing pages.
 These aren’t your typical blog posts.
 They’re built using a system—plugging relevant keywords, content blocks, and user intent into a repeatable page format.

-Think of how Zapier ranks for “Connect [Tool A] to [Tool B]” or how G2 has a review page for every SaaS tool under the sun.
+Think of how Zapier ranks for “Connect to ” or how G2 has a review page for every SaaS tool under the sun.
 They didn’t write each page by hand.
 They used programmatic SEO.

 Why It’s a Big Deal for SaaS Companies